Prema (album): Live performances

 On June 13, Fujii held a surprise event at the Siam Paragon shopping mall in Bangkok, Thailand to debut "Hachikō".
 The event caused crowds to gather at the nearby Siam BTS station, resulting in the station entrances and exits to be blocked off, which was met with criticism.
 He embarked on his European and North American concert tours from July to August and October 2025, including appearances in Roskilde Festival, North Sea Jazz Festival, Montreux Jazz Festival, Lollapalooza, Outside Lands, and Austin City Limits Music Festival.
 In the European tour, he performed "Love Like This" live for the first time.
 Fujii gave a debut performances at Music Station on September 5 with "Hachikō" and "Prema".
-He is scheduled to participate Lollapalooza India and Coachella in 2026.
+In 2026, he is scheduled to participate the music festivals Lollapalooza India and Coachella, and embark on his concert tour Pre: Prema Tour in July and August and Prema World Tour starting in November.